 Window film can be applied to a variety of glass surfaces, including sliding glass doors.
 Working with larger surfaces can be challenging, but preparation and knowledge can go a long way.

-Measure your sliding glass door from the edge of the glass to the edge of the glass, both vertically and horizontally.
-Add 2-inches to the final length of both the vertical and horizontal measurement.
-Using a ruler or t-square and razor, cut a straight line.
+Measure your sliding glass door from the edge of the glass to the other edge of the glass, both vertically and horizontally.
+Add 2 inches to the final length of both the vertical and horizontal measurements.
+Using a ruler or T-square and razor, cut a straight line.
 The extra inches will allow for window overlap and can be trimmed later.

 Once the film is aligned, use your squeegee.
 Place it approximately 2 to 3 inches below the top of the window.
 Begin pressing firmly on the film in an upward motion, then downward and to the sides.
 Move from the center of the film, and then outward.
 Spray the film tint as you go to make it easier to squeegee air bubbles and water out the sides of the film.
 Use your cloth to mop up the water at the bottom of the window as you go.

 Use your straight edge and razor to cut a straight edge.
 Because razors cutting on glass dull so quickly, use a new razor for each side of the film to ensure a clean cut with no tears.
 The razors can be reused for other applications after cutting the film.

 Finish your work with a good cleaning to get rid of fingerprints and to make sure you did not miss any stray bubbles or dust.
 Use your spray bottle with the baby shampoo mix and spray the window down lightly one last time.
 Use your lint-free cotton cloth to wipe away any spots.
 Use plain water and the squeegee to rinse and clean.